An English Teen, Circumcised in the USA

 “You bet!"
 Their dad looked up as he threw the last of the logs into the growing flames.
 "Are there any of the marshmallow ones left?
 Oh – and while you’re heading that way, can you bring in some more logs?”

 After putting the kettle on, the boys went through the connecting door to the double garage.
 Along one wall, a huge pile of drying wood was hoarded, and he held out his arms for Simon to begin stacking.

 "So, is there a particular someone that this is about?"
 He kept his voice low, just for the two of them.

 Simon looked coy.
 "Well, I kind of like Toby," he finally admitted.

-He did have a tendency to be a bit prickly, and when the two of them first started hanging out, Si would frequently get TOTALLY fed up with Toby's ability to go off the deep end!
+The kid did have a tendency to be a bit prickly, and when he and Simon had first started hanging out, Si would frequently get TOTALLY fed up with Toby's ability to go off the deep end!
 More recently, he seemed to have mellowed, though the guy was hard to read.
 Still he could see how Simon could like him.

 Toby Skerrit.
 Cute, if a little fiery at times!
 Used to wear round-rimmed glasses, just like Harry, Luke smirked to himself, though he had noticed more recently that they’d gone.
 Contacts probably.